 (Note: interaction with COMT genetic variants)

 Nigella Sativa plus Honey

-Nigella sativa, also known as Black Seed or Black Cumin, is a traditionally used medicinal plant native to the Middle East.
-There are hundreds of studies on Nigella sativa showing that it may help with pathogenic infections (viral, bacterial, fungal), diabetes, cardiovascular disease, and inflammatory disorders.[ref][ref]
+Nigella sativa, also known as Black Seed or Black Cumin, is a medicinal plant native to the Middle East.
+Interestingly, hundreds of studies on Nigella sativa show that it may help with pathogenic infections (viral, bacterial, fungal), diabetes, cardiovascular disease, and inflammatory disorders.[ref][ref]

 In many countries, Nigella sativa seed and honey have traditionally been used together for medicinal purposes.
 Honey has many antibacterial and immune system modulatory properties.

 A recent placebo-controlled randomized clinical trial involving 313 COVID-19 patients in Pakistan looked at the effectiveness of Nigella sativa plus honey compared to a placebo.
 The patients who received Nigella sativa plus honey were sick for a shorter time than those in the placebo arm of the trial.
 The Nigella sativa plus honey group patients had a 50% shorter duration of illness, both for moderate and severe illnesses.[ref]

 Here is a chart showing the difference in the number of days for symptoms to go away (orange is the group taking Nigella sativa plus honey):

 Previously, an in silco (computer models) study had shown several of the active phytoconstituents of Nigella sativa to interact with SARS-CoV-2.
 Specifically, six of the phytoconstituents were predicted to bind to the N-terminal binding domain.[ref]